raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 --- challenge ---

-## Challenge: Make a number guessing game
+## Challenge: make a number guessing game

 + Try to make the game now!
 Remember to use previous cards.

+Good luck!

 --- hints ---